The never before told story of LambHoot

 Now the video was far from perfect and actually came out pretty cringe-worthy, but it was the beginning of something new.

-With three years of experience and feedback from viewers and friends, LambHoot’s formula, style, and quality improved and have brought us to where we are today.
+With three years of experience and feedback from viewers and friends, LambHoot’s formula, style, and quality improved bringing us to where we are today.

 If you’re reading this some day in the future and any of this seems outdated, let me know, I’ve probably forgotten that I ever wrote all of this.